Fmoscovo/Fmoscovo/README.md

 # Hi there 👋

 I'm Filipe, a passionate learner from Calgary - Canada.
 Welcome to my GitHub profile!
-I am transitioning careers to thrive in tech, I'm studying to become a Full Stack Developer and on the side, I'm a cybersecurity enthusiast.
+I am transitioning careers to thrive in tech, I'm studying to become a Full Stack Developer.
+I also love Cybersecurity and learning that on my free time.

 ## 🚀 About Me
 const aboutMe = [